What Jobs To Do In the Garden In September

 When I think of what jobs to do in the garden in September, I focus on the harvest, which fruit and vegetables need to be gathered and stored.

 I also love collecting seed heads from my favourite flowers.
-Trees, shrubs and flowers will produce many more seeds than is usual, seeds are a survival mechanism.
-If plants are stressed due to lack of water they will drop leaves earlier and have more seeds.
+Trees, shrubs and flowers will produce many seeds than is usual, if they are stressed in any way.
+Too much water, lack of water, low nutrients are just some reasons why plants produce more seeds.
+Seeds are their survival mechanism.

 Trees will soon start to take on their autumn gold and russet gowns.
 Birds and hibernating wildlife are foraging for as much food as they can find.
 I absolutely love the sounds, tones and textures of autumn gardens, don’t you?